FrankSzendzielarz/AlgorandVisualStudio/Optimisers/Optimisers.md

 ## Authoring Optimisers

-You can author your own optimisers by implementing the ```AlgoStudio.Optimisers.IOptimiser``` interface.
+You can author your own optimisers by implementing the ```Algorand for Visual Studio.Optimisers.IOptimiser``` interface.

 ```csharp
     public interface IOptimiser